MadeByParker/COMP2001-Coursework/README.md

 The INCLUDED sql files perform the following processes:

-* Xreating 4 tables - Students, Their Projects and the Programmes they are enrolled onto, and an audit table for the programmes.
+* Creating 4 tables - Students, Their Projects and the Programmes they are enrolled onto, and an audit table for the programmes.
 * 3 stored procedures - Create Programme, Update Programme and Delete Programme.
 * A view to see a student and what they are currently studying
 * A trigger to insert the new programme record when updating the programme table into an audit table to show histor of the tables.